Hiking the Natural Bridge Canyon Trail in Death Valley National Park

 Natural Bridge

-At only 0.3 miles (0.5 km) into the hike, the Natural Bridge is a 35 ft.
-(11 m) tall arch that spans across the canyon.
+At only 0.3 miles (0.5 km) into the hike, the Natural Bridge stands 35 ft.
+(11 m) above the canyon.

 It’s a popular place for people to stop, but with a little patience, I was able to get a few photos without other people.